Nov 1, 2021

 13. What steps do you take when addressing a problem?

-14. Describe a time when you noticed a problem at work and came up with a solution to fix it.
+14. Describe a time when you noticed a problem at work and came up with a solution.

 15. Have you ever had to adapt your work style for a manager?
 What adjustments did you make?